aerospike/aerospike-client-python/doc/client.rst

         Return a :class:`aerospike.LList` object on a specified *key* and *bin*.

         :param tuple key: a :ref:`aerospike_key_tuple` associated with the record.
-        :param str bin: the name of the bin cotaining the :class:`~aerospike.LList`.
+        :param str bin: the name of the bin containing the :class:`~aerospike.LList`.
         :param str module: an optional UDF module that contains filtering \
                            functions to be used in conjunction with LList methods.
         :return: an :py:class:`aerospike.LList` class.